 - The birth of a child

 - If you’re covered under your parents' plan but reach your 26th birthday

 Changes to income may alter your eligibility for health coverage subsidies for existing qualified coverage.
 New U.S. citizens are also eligible for enrollment at any time under qualifying life event provisions.
 You can apply for Medicaid or the Children's Health Insurance Program at any time through a year.

 Open enrollment for future years

 Future open enrollment periods are expected to continue to be late in fall to early winter.
 Penalties for remaining uninsured are either a flat fee per person in a household or a percentage of household earnings, whichever is highest.
-These rates increase each year until 2016, after which penalties are indexed with inflation.
-Penalties are withheld from tax refunds in the current year or, if a taxpayer has a balance owing, from refunds in future years.
-Interest is charged on unpaid penalties, but unlike other tax amounts owing, the IRS can't impose liens or other criminal penalties for failure to pay.
+These penalties remain in affect through 2018 and will no longer be assessed beginning in 2019.
+The penalty rates increased each year until 2016, after which penalties have been indexed with inflation.
+If penalties are not paid with your tax return, they can be withheld from tax refunds in the current year or, if a taxpayer has a balance owing, from refunds in future years.
+Interest is charged on unpaid penalties, but unlike other tax amounts owing, the IRS can't impose liens or other criminal penalties for failure to pay these penalties.

 Not sure if you are exempt from the tax penalty or from the requirement to purchase health insurance?
 See "Are You Exempt From Health Care Coverage?" to help determine whether you might be eligible to waive the tax penalty entirely and apply for a health care exemption.

 A TurboTax solution for every situation

 See which tax prep product is right for you